In the video below, Charisse Dean discusses the four-step solution to child poverty.

-LITTLE ROCK, AR – On Tuesday the U.S. Supreme Court ruled the State of Arkansas must list two “mothers” on a child’s birth certificate if the child’s birth mother is legally married to another woman.
+In June the U.S. Supreme Court ruled the State of Arkansas must list two “mothers” on a child’s birth certificate if the child’s birth mother is legally married to another woman.
 The ruling overturned a good decision the Arkansas Supreme Court handed down last December.

-Family Council President Jerry Cox issued a statement saying, “The U.S. Supreme Court is asking Arkansas to ignore basic facts about biology.
+As we said last summer, the U.S. Supreme Court is asking Arkansas to ignore basic facts about biology.
 Birth certificates exist to record that a child was born and who the child’s biological parents are presumed to be.

-The U.S. Supreme Court is treating the names that appear on birth certificates like some sort of marriage benefit.
+The U.S. Supreme Court’s ruling treats the names that appear on birth certificates like some sort of marriage benefit.
 Birth certificates are issued for the sake of children — not for the sake of adults.
 They are not simply pieces of paper.
 They are vital records that need to be accurate and deserve respect.
-We should not let them become mere political ploys in the ongoing debates about marriage.”
+We should not let them become mere political ploys in the ongoing debates about marriage.